natalieagus/50005/docs/OS/08-synchronization.md

 - Strictly <span style="color:#f77729;"><b>two</b></span> processes that <span style="color:#f77729;"><b>alternate</b></span> execution between their critical sections and remainder sections (can be [generalised to `N` processes](https://www.geeksforgeeks.org/n-process-peterson-algorithm/) with proper data structures, out of syllabus)
   - Practically applied in a <span style="color:#f77729;"><b>single</b></span> core environment only
 - Architectures where `LD` and `ST` are <span style="color:#f77729;"><b>atomic</b></span>[^1] (i.e: executed in 1 clk cycle, or not interruptible).
-  - Definition: atomically storing a value `x` into a memory location with initial value `y` means that the state of that location shall either be `x` or `y` when an attempt to read it at any point in time is done.
+  - **Definition**: atomically storing a value `x` into a memory location with initial value `y` means that the state of that location shall either be `x` or `y` when an attempt to read it at any point in time is done.
 No _intermediary value_ shall ever be observed.

 The solution works by utilizing two shared global variables: